 Heather earned a Doctorate in Counseling Psychology from the University of Georgia in Athens, Georgia and completed an APA-accredited internship at Child & Adolescent Behavioral Health in North Canton, Ohio.
 She also completed postdoctoral training in an NIH-funded childhood depression research program at the University of Pittsburgh and in autism assessment at Daily Behavioral Health in Cleveland, Ohio.
 Top

-Katie is a Licensed Professional Counselor with experience working with individuals of all ages.
+Katie is a Licensed Professional Clinical Counselor with experience working with individuals of all ages.
 She specializes in the treatment of children, adolescents, and teens presenting with a variety of emotional, behavioral, and social needs.
 Her areas of expertise include ADHD, oppositional and explosive behavior, anxiety, depression, adjustment to school issues, and parent education.
 Additional areas of interest include post-partum depression and women’s issues, as well as marriage and relationship stress.
 She also provides consultation services to schools and organizations to improve psychosocial outcomes for students and create mentally healthy and effective workplaces.

 Katie uses a variety of evidence-based therapeutic interventions to address problems from a systemic approach.
 She often combines cognitive behavioral strategies with a collaborative multi-step approach to problem solving.
 Whether her role is helping an adult, a child and parent, or a group, the goal is to provide tools and teach strategies so that skills can be developed for independence.